 - b.
 Configure the usermapping settings if needed.
 SPS must find out which Okta user belongs to the username of the authenticated connection.
 For that, it can query your LDAP/Microsoft Active Directory server.
-For details, see Mapping SPS usernames to Okta identities. - c.
+For details, see [USERMAPPING]. - c.
 Configure other parameters of your plugin as needed for your environment.
 For details, see SPS Okta plugin parameter reference.